Are you in crisis and need help? FIND HELP »

 • Funding

-Women’s Recovery Journey is an outpatient treatment program in Brown County for women who are struggling with addiction and/or other mental health issues, and their families.
+Women’s Recovery Journey is an Integrated Outpatient Treatment Program in Brown County for women who are struggling with addiction and/or other mental health issues, and their families.
 Our goal is to help women recover from their addiction so they can better care for themselves and their families.

-At Women’s Recovery Journey, we believe women have unique needs regarding treatment for Alcohol and Other Drug Abuse (AODA) and for their mental health.
+At Women’s Recovery Journey, we believe women have unique needs regarding treatment for SUD (Substance Use Disorder) and for their mental health.
 This program provides the necessary therapeutic, educational, and supportive services to meet those needs.

 Women’s Recovery Journey provides the following services:

-• Family programming including therapy, educational groups, and multi-support meetings
+• Family and parenting programming including reunification therapy, family and couples therapy, educational groups, and multi-support meetings

 Any woman over the age of 18 who is in need of services for alcohol and other drug abuse and mental health services is eligible for the Women’s Recovery Journey program.